Brenzee/reNFT_coding_tasks/README.md

 If the promise fails, it retries the promise as long as retries is not 0.

-(If I have misunderstood the assignment, I apologise.
-If I have to re-do the task, let me know!)
+(If I have misunderstood the assignment, let me know and I will re-do it!
+I apologise for that.)